 - Internet: will have a wide range of articles about companies, government statistics, newspapers and blogs.

 Accuracy of Market Research Data

 The reliability and accuracy of market research depends upon a large number of factors:

-- How carefully the sample was drawn up, the size, the types of people selected etc.
+- How carefully the sample was drawn up, its size, the types of people selected etc.

 - How questions were phrased in questionnaires and surveys

 - Who carried out the research: secondary research is likely to be less reliable since it was drawn up by others for different purpose at an earlier time.